- How much does adding a teenager to your car insurance policy cost?

-- All licensed drivers in a household need to be added to a policy.
+- All licensed drivers in a household need to be added to your insurance policy.
 If not, your insurer may not cover an accident or other claim.

 - Most states will not allow teens younger than the age of majority – when states grant young people the rights and responsibilities of an adult – to title a car in their names.

-- Even if your state has no age restrictions on titling a car, teen drivers younger than 18 are unlikely to find insurance independently.
+- Even if your state has no age restrictions on car titling, teen drivers younger than 18 are unlikely to find insurance independently.
 It’s a contract, and teens are not old enough to sign one.
-That means you would also have to sign the teen liability insurance policy if your child is younger than 18.
+You must also sign the teen liability insurance policy if your child is younger than 18.

 What discounts are available to teen drivers?

 Statistics show that student drivers who maintain better grades are less likely to make mistakes behind the wheel.
-If your child maintains a good grade point average, many insurance companies offer a good student discount, which averages around 10% to 15%.
+If your child maintains a good grade point average, many insurance companies offer a good student discount, which averages 8%-20%.

 “If your child is currently in college or taking college classes, most carriers will offer a student discount.
 And if your child took a defensive course before getting their license, most companies will offer a discount for this as well,” Sopko says.

-The more time a teen spends driving a vehicle, the greater their chances of being involved in an auto accident or moving violation.
-That’s why adolescents who drive low miles per year may be entitled to a discount.
+The more time a teen drives a vehicle, the greater their chances of being involved in an auto accident or moving violation.
+Adolescents who drive fewer annual miles may be entitled to a discount.

-Insurance providers often offer telematics programs, which reward safe driving practices with a discount based on a driving score determined by a smartphone app if your insurer offers one.
+Insurance providers often offer telematics programs, which reward safe driving practices with a discount based on a driving score determined by a smartphone app or plug-in device.

 “Many insurers provide discounts for students who live 100 miles away or more.
 Combined with a good student discount, this could provide substantial savings for families when it comes to car insurance,” he says.

-How do you decide which vehicles to attach to your teen?
+How do you decide which vehicle to attach to your teen for your insurance policy?